Skip to main content

 • At 3 years: 2.7% absolute difference*

-• Results from the exploratory 4-year analysis were not prespecified and were observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error
+• The 5-year analysis was prespecified and observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error

-Kisqali can help reduce the risk of recurrence, including distant recurrence with incurable metastatic disease, which accounted for 66% of iDFS events in the Natalee trial.
+Kisqali can help reduce the risk of recurrence, including distant recurrence with incurable metastatic disease.

 NATALEE was a randomized, multicenter, open-label, phase III study of KISQALI + letrozole or anastrozole (n=2549) vs letrozole or anastrozole (n=2552) for the adjuvant treatment of men and women with stage II/III HR+/HER2- eBC, including all those with node-positive or high-risk node-negative disease (eligible stages and nodal status include: anatomic stage group IIB-III, or anatomic stage group IIA that is either node positive, or node negative with histologic grade 3, or histologic grade 2 with Ki-67 ≥20% and/or high risk by gene signature testing). iDFS was the primary end point.1,2